 The government hired Deutsche Bank AG, JPMorgan Chase & Co.
-(JPM) and Barclays Plc to arrange bond sales this year as Premier Ivica Dacic’s cabinet needs funds to shore up the budget and keep the former Yugoslav republic’s economy growing after the euro region’s financial crisis hurt demand for its products and cut foreign investment.
+(JPM:US) and Barclays Plc to arrange bond sales this year as Premier Ivica Dacic’s cabinet needs funds to shore up the budget and keep the former Yugoslav republic’s economy growing after the euro region’s financial crisis hurt demand for its products and cut foreign investment.

 To contact the reporters on this story: Lyubov Pronina in London at email@example.com; Gordana Filipovic in Belgrade at firstname.lastname@example.org

 To contact the editors responsible for this story: Gavin Serkin at email@example.com; James M. Gomez at firstname.lastname@example.org